Skip to main content

-The Mastra adapter allows you to use AgentMark prompts with Mastra’s agentic workflow framework.
+The Mastra adapter lets you use AgentMark prompts with Mastra’s agentic workflow framework.

 Installation